Scylardor/ofSolarSystem/README.md

 It has some nice features, such as:
   * a multi-viewports mode, allowing up to four cameras at the same time on the screen
   * everything is interactive: you can change scales, rotation, orbit speed and radius of each object
-  * special effects like a Star Trek's Borg fleet passing through the solar system, a kind of cutscene using a video of Captain Picard, and real-time geometry drawing Saturn's rings
+  * special effects like a Star Trek's Borg fleet passing through the solar system, a kind of cutscene using a video of Captain Picard, and real-time geometry drawing Saturn's rings.

 ![Picard](https://github.com/Scylardor/ofSolarSystem/blob/master/bin/data/screen2.png?raw=true "Picard screenshot")

+*Note*: To be able to play the Star Trek video, you need to install a codec to play MP4s. openFrameworks team advises to install the K-Lite Codec Pack, which works well.

 How to run it
 -------------